LeeDoYup/NLP-Basic/README.md

 # NLP-Courses

-This repository aims to archieve various questions and answers related with NLP.
+This repository aims to archieve basic NLP implementations and tutorials.